akka/alpakka/docs/src/main/paradox/jms/ibm-mq.md

 The `MQConnectionFactory` needs a queue manager name and a channel name, the docker command used in the previous section sets up a `QM1` queue manager and a `DEV.APP.SVRCONN` channel.
 The IBM MQ client makes it possible to connect to the MQ server over TCP/IP or natively through JNI (when the client and server run on the same machine).
 In the examples below we have chosen to use TCP/IP, which is done by setting the transport type to `CommonConstants.WMQ_CM_CLIENT`.

-Depends on connection target, choose correct implementation of connection factory.
+Depending on the connection target, choose an appropriate implementation for the connection factory.

 Scala
 : @@snip [snip](/jms/src/test/scala/docs/scaladsl/JmsIbmmqConnectorsSpec.scala) { #ibmmq-connection-factory }